collective/collective.casestudy/README.md

 ## Features

-**collective.casestudy** provides two new content types to be used in Plone sites:
+`collective.casestudy` provides two new content types to be used in Plone sites, Case Study and Provider.

 ### Case Study

-A case study of a Plone deployment, which has attributes to track the Plone version used, the industry and the type of usage of Plone.
+A case study of a Plone deployment, which has attributes to track the Plone version used, the industry, and the type of usage of Plone.

 ### Provider